 -- their collaboration is what made this video possible!

 Take students to a street that is suitable for this training, then determine their crossing time for traffic from the left and from the right.

-Help students develop an intuitive understanding of their crossing time for each half of the street by visualizing themselves walking across and estimating when they would complete their crossing, until they are reliably accurate
+Help students develop an intuitive understanding of their crossing time for the first half of the street and for the entire street by visualizing themselves walking across and estimating when they would complete their crossing, until they are reliably accurate

-Now, have the students apply this intuitive understanding to the current crossing and compare the warning times of approaching vehicles with the crossing time:
+Once they have an intuitive understanding of their crossing time, have them learn to compare the warning times of approaching vehicles with the crossing time:

-Ask student to wait until it is quiet/(s/he sees nothing coming) and then tell you when s/he first thinks s/he hears/(sees) something the MIGHT be a vehicle coming.
+Ask students to wait until it is quiet/(they see nothing coming) and then tell you when they first think they hear/(see) something that MIGHT be a vehicle coming.

-Start the timer when s/he detects a vehicle, and stop it when the vehicle arrives.
-Do not report the result to the student yet, but record it on the TMAD Checklist.
+Start the timer when they detect the vehicle, and stop it when the vehicle arrives.
+Do not report the result to the student yet, but record or remember it.